Einstore/EinstoreAdmin/README.md

 REACT_APP_API_URL=https://demo.einstore.io/api yarn start
 ```

-Runs the app in the development mode.<br>
+Runs the app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view in the browser.

-The page will reload if you make edits.<br>
+The page will reload, should you make edits, on file save.<br>
 You will also see any lint errors in the console.

 ##### Test run, connected to our demo API